-This Privacy Notice does not form part of your tenancy agreement or employment contract.
-This Privacy Notice is effective from 25th May 2018.
+This privacy notice does not form part of your tenancy agreement or employment contract.
+This privacy notice is effective from 25 May 2018.

 The Selwood Housing Group is based in Trowbridge, Wiltshire and includes a group of companies working together to improve homes and communities.

 The Group is made up of Selwood Housing, Silcoa Limited, Cottsbury Homes Limited and Selwood Devco.